Existence of mASD connections on 4-manifolds with cylindrical ends: Background on the thickened moduli space

 which we refer to as the \emph{space of $\mASD$-connections}.
-For us, this will play the role that the $\ASD$ moduli space usually plays in the closed setting.
+For us, this will play the role that the $\ASD$ moduli space usually plays in the closed setting (though, as discussed in the introduction, this is less than satisfying for global considerations due to its dependence on $A'$).
 Elliptic regularity implies that any element of $\rM$ has regularity $\C^m$.